Friends for Life Inc.

-Currently, FFL cares for twenty dogs, mostly seniors from twelve to sixteen years of age, and one cat- Mindy, who's now over thirteen years of age.
-Our youngest dogs- Maxx, Rascal, Parker, Stu, and Oscar- are between four and eight years of age.
+Currently, FFL cares for fifteen dogs, mostly seniors from nine to seventeen years of age, and one cat- Mindy, who's now almost fourteen years of age.
+Our youngest dogs- Maxx, Rascal, and Parker- are seven, four, and four years of age, respectively.
 PLEASE NOTE: While all of the animals pictured are listed as Adoptable, and a few of our seniors may be able to adjust to a new environment, some are available for sponsorship only, due to their age and/or health issues.
 If you want to adopt, please read the bio to make sure the animal is available for adoption.